Child Sponsorship Program

 Looking Ahead | Kesho Fund & Winding Down

-In Tanzania, 28% of students complete secondary school and only 1% enroll in higher/advanced education.
+In Tanzania, roughly 29% of students complete secondary school (high school).

 A final note about our students from Shalom Orphanage Centre: as students complete their advanced educational endeavors and transition out of the CSP, they will also transition out of living at Shalom, per government law.
 Although JOS cannot assume guardianship for any of the supported students, we are committed to identifying mentors and organizations that can come alongside our students as they transition from their educational endeavors.
 In fact, upon completing their advanced studies, eligible students can apply for a one-time transition gift to help them get settled into the next stage of life.